 Use of Electronic Mail Systems

-The University has the responsibility and duty to maintain the integrity, operation and availability of its electronic mail systems for access and use by the University community to advance the University's missions in education, research, health care and public service.
+The University has the responsibility and duty to maintain the integrity, operation and availability of its electronic mail systems for access and use by the University community.
 Access to the University network and its electronic mail systems is a privilege and certain responsibilities accompany that privilege.
 All electronic mail files which are transmitted and received using University networks or which are stored on University systems are University records.

 This policy pertains to the access and responsible use of University electronic mail systems.
 All who access and use University electronic mail systems must abide by all applicable policies, legal and contractual requirements, and the highest standard of ethical principles and practices, when using this university resource.